 Powering VR and the Future of Unified Experience

 The final talk of the morning came from Michaela Lehr focussing on a new web standard for AR and VR called WebXR.
 Whilst not strictly a React Native technology, Michaela talked about React360 and AFrame, two frameworks powering AR and VR on the web today.
-Without a doubt, the most interesting aspect to her talk was her discussion around user experience in VR, and establishing patterns and best practices.
-With the help of some hilarious GIFs she demonstrated some of the most important “what not to do’s”, including rapid changes in balance and placing items in VR in physically unreachable places.
+Without a doubt, the most interesting aspect of her talk was her discussion around user experience in VR, and establishing patterns and best practices.
+With the help of some hilarious GIFs, she demonstrated some of the most important “what not to do’s”, including rapid changes in balance and placing items in VR in physically unreachable places.

 Airbnb and the Technical Issues of React Native